wotakumoe/wotaku/docs/.vitepress/tooltips/Kagane.md

 - Best for manhwa at the moment.
-- Includes a few manga publishers and adds new titles upon request.
+- Allows user uploads and adds new titles upon request.
 - Scrapes official sources (for manhwa), uploads from Nyaa rippers (for manga), and select scanlators.
 - Offers high-quality uploads without watermarks.
 - Provides multi-source options for series with multiple licensors.